-At this time there are no consular services for F or J visas (or any other type of non immigrant visa categories).
-We have also seen appointments that were currently scheduled for July, which are now being cancelled.
-We are hearing that consulates will have appointments in September or October.
-So, there is no new information officially from the U.S. State Dept. on when they plan to open up their services.
+At this time there are limited consular services for F or J visas (or any other type of non immigrant visa categories).
+We have also seen scheduled appointments cancelled with little notice.

 Yes, a new i-20 with a new “initial” start date will need to be created.
-Bechtel will have a system in place by August to figure out who will need a revised I-20 with a Winter quarter start date.
-However, although students will be allowed to enroll while abroad for Fall quarter, the start date of the revised I-20 will be Jan.
-4th.
-Please note that immigration regulations will only permit a student to enter the U.S. 30 days before the Jan.
-4th Winter Quarter start date.
+You will receive further guidance from the Bechtel International Center on how to request an I-20 for future quarters.
+Please note that immigration regulations will only permit a student to enter the U.S. 30 days before the start date of the initial I-20.

 If you are new student: Yes, you may enroll full-time while outside the U.S.

-If you are a continuing student: We are currently waiting for SEVP (Students Exchange Visitor Program) to publish new guidance for the Fall school year.
+If you are a continuing student: We are currently waiting for SEVP (Students Exchange Visitor Program) to publish new guidance for the Winter quarter.
 (We anticipate it will be OK.)

 Yes, regulations allow you to apply for a visa as a third country national.
 But be aware the consular officer must evaluate the applicant’s ties to a residence abroad, and consular officials of an applicant’s home country are in a better situation to evaluate your ties to your home country.